Different Project Ideas when you are stuck at home

 5. Deck Addition

 Adding a deck increases the value of your home.
 Outdoor living spaces have become more desirable, especially since more people stay home for vacation (i.e. referred to as a staycation).
 If you make your deck and your backyard more appealing, your house will be more appealing to prospective buyers when you decide to sell.
 HGTV claims that homeowners recoup 65%-90% of their investment by adding a deck.

 I want to hire a contractor, but I need to shop around before I choose someone to work with.
 Make sure you get at least three quotes, with specifics, from the contractors you interview.
 Thoroughly check references for the contractors before you agree to a contract or work order, and watch out for home improvement repair scams.
 Sites like HomeAdvisor or Angie’s List can ensure you hire a contractor you can trust.

 When your home lacks basic insulation, and has old doors that let in plenty of hot and cold air, home inspectors working with potential buyers will include this in their reports.
 Homes that haven’t been modified with energy efficiency in mind cost more to live in and maintain.

 Updating your home to save energy doesn’t have to cost a lot of money and can make your home more appealing to potential buyers.
 You can save $2,500 or more each year just by making some changes.
 For example, you can add extra insulation to your attic for $200 or less, and this small change can save you hundreds each year on your utility bill.

 You can also install a programmable thermostat.
-Most buyers expect to see programmable thermostats these days, and they can save you money.
 Energy Star estimates that installing a programmable thermostat will save the average homeowner $180 per year in heating and cooling costs.